jmquigs/ModelMod/Docs/userguide/README.md

 While this mode doesn't require a Ref, it is much more difficult to use, for the following reasons:

 1) You generally can't use symmetry tools provided by blender, because the weight groups are usually not symmetric (e.g left arm might be in Index.15, and right arm might be in Index.9).

-2) You must make sure that each new vert you add is properly weighted.
+2) You must make sure that each new vert you add is assigned to one of the Index.NN groups with a valid weight.

 For these reasons, this weight mode is not recommended for most users.
+The main reason its documented here is to explain the problems with it.